-The author's reference to supernatural beings that 'slouch towards enlightenment' evokes William Butler Yeats' poem "The Second Coming", first published in 1920.
-Although in Yeats' poem it is a 'rough beast' - and not a reincarnated Horologist - which 'Slouches' towards 'birth', the poem's opening line, 'Turning and turning in the widening gyre', offers a structure for the immanent rebirth that it describes, again evoking the spiralling cyclicality of 'reincarnation time' (Yeats 1997, 189-90).
-However, as 'role models', the Horologists provide a collective example of the ethical actions that must be achieved in a 'single life' if we are to avoid the same debilitating ecological and social meltdowns that they face, within a fictional world whose negative human impact remains unchecked.
-Although the Buddhist terminology of 'enlightenment' is used, its dual meaning makes it particularly relevant to the macronovel, here referred to as the secular 'action of bringing someone to a state of greater knowledge, understanding, or insight'.
-However, the difficult 'scramble' towards such insight must be undertaken without the benefit of the Horologists' many lifetimes of lived experience; as such, the macronovel provides a shorthand depiction of the co-operative, compassionate actions that could be learnt through living in 'reincarnation time'.
+The author's reference to supernatural beings that "slouch towards enlightenment" evokes William Butler Yeats' poem "The Second Coming," first published in 1920.
+Although in Yeats' poem it is a "rough beast" - and not a reincarnated Horologist - that "Slouches" towards "birth," the poem's opening line, "Turning and turning in the widening gyre," offers a structure for the immanent rebirth that it describes, again evoking the spiralling cyclicality of "reincarnation time" (Yeats 1997, 189-90).
+However, as "role models," the Horologists provide a collective example of the ethical actions that must be achieved in a "single life" if we are to avoid the same debilitating ecological and social meltdowns that they face, within a fictional world whose negative human impact remains unchecked.
+Although the Buddhist terminology of "enlightenment" is used, its dual meaning makes it particularly relevant to the macronovel, here referred to as the secular "action of bringing someone to a state of greater knowledge, understanding, or insight."
+However, the difficult "scramble" towards such insight must be undertaken without the benefit of the Horologists' many lifetimes of lived experience; as such, the macronovel provides a shorthand depiction of the co-operative, compassionate actions that could be learnt through living in "reincarnation time."
 As in the macronovel, it is by no means certain whether such changes will be sufficient to avert global crises, but such collective action provides our only chance at redemption.
 The concept of reincarnation may be thousands of years old - but as Mitchell's macronovel demonstrates, it suggests a new temporal strategy whose interconnected past, present, and future reinforce the vital importance of intergenerational ethical action in imagining meaningful change.